ArmindoFlores/ao3_api/README.md

 # Usage

-This package is divided in 7 core modules: works, users, search, session, comments, extra, and utils.
+This package is divided in 8 core modules: works, users, series, search, session, comments, extra, and utils.

 ## Works